streamnative/pulsar-hub/connectors/cloud-storage-sink/2.5.1/cloud-storage-sink.md

 # Usage

-1. Prepare the AWS Cloud Storage service.
+1. Prepare the Cloud Storage service.
 In this example, we use `s3mock` as an example.

     ```